scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 ---------------------------------------

-"Special" functions are functions commonly used in science and mathematics that are not considered to be "elementary" functions, including
+"Special" functions are functions commonly used in science and mathematics that are not considered to be "elementary" functions.
+Examples include

  * the gamma function, :func:`scipy.special.gamma`,
  * the error function, :func:`scipy.special.erf`,